 While we’re proud of our own home-grown culinary favorites, there’s also room at the table for fresh ideas from around the world.
 In the early twentieth century, migrant workers from Mexico left their mark on the Mississippi Delta with the ever-popular tamale.
 Italians, Chinese, Lebanese and other immigrants also reshaped the course of Mississippi cuisine.
 In Jackson, the Greek influx of the mid-twentieth century remains a dominant force on the local restaurant scene.
 Along the Gulf Coast, newcomers from Croatia, Italy and Vietnam settled in to enrich and expand upon our traditional Gulf seafood dishes.

 The Mississippi Culinary Trail showcases the state’s true flavor.
 Each of the five regions has its own delicacies like hot tamales, slug burgers and comeback sauce.
 Whether you are a first-time visitor, a local who is looking to discover something new or a road trip junkie who has been through a million times – pull up a chair, put a napkin in your lap and get ready for an unrivaled eating experience.

-The Culinary Trail itineraries, work their way around the state highlighting each region’s restaurants, cooks and food traditions that exemplify Mississippi’s distinctive cuisine.
-Explore by region, county or city/town.
+The Culinary Trail itineraries work their way around the state highlighting each region’s restaurants, cooks and food traditions that exemplify Mississippi’s distinctive cuisine.

 As diverse as the crops that grow here and the music that made it famous, the Mississippi Delta is a melting pot of cultures – from African to Italian to Asian, the people here make this part of the state different from any other.
 And no place makes the Delta’s diversity more apparent or celebrated than its restaurants.
 Each dish is a prime example of how delicious histories come together for the ultimate culinary experience.